tanmayg008/Cricket_tournament_DBMS-AI_Mini_Project/frontend/README.md

   # Cricket Tournament Dashboard UI

   This is a code bundle for Cricket Tournament Dashboard UI.
-The original project is available at https://www.figma.com/design/AYeYKg2JmJZMWyg1TrOfuv/Cricket-Tournament-Dashboard-UI.

   ## Running the code